kamranmuazzam/uloom/documents/surgery/general principles/sections/transfusion.typ

 *Definition* #written #card
 - Replacement of > 1 blood volume in 24 hr or,
+- > 10 units of blood in 24 hr.
 - > 50 % blood volume in 3 hr or,
-- > 10 units of blood in 24 hr.
+- - ≥4 units within 1 h with ongoing bleeding.

 === Precautions #written #card
 - Warm blood (37 °C) before infusion to avoid hypothermia.